PacoReinaCampo/MPSoC-DV/source/cpp/book/chapters/chapter19.md

 These algorithms operate on `std::basic_string` or `std::string_view` objects and allow developers to perform various text processing tasks efficiently and conveniently using regular expressions.

-## Default regular expression grammar
+## DEFAULT REGULAR EXPRESSION GRAMMAR

 The Regular Expressions library in C++11 adopts the ECMAScript regular expression grammar as the default syntax for defining regular expression patterns.
 This grammar is widely used and familiar to developers from other programming languages, making it easy to write and understand regular expressions in C++.